 I admit that I too had been influenced by the media on the tensions between Russia and other countries, most specifically the US.
 For the past thirty years I have been thinking that Russia and its people would be very unwelcoming.
 I have been guilty of judging the book by its cover.
 And boy was I wrong!!!
 Russia is a beautiful country with incredible cities that compete against Paris and Prague for beauty!
 And its people?!
 Well…they get the second prize for the nicest people in the world (after Myanmar).
 They get the first prize for hospitality though!
-This proves exactly what I was trying to explain on a post that I recently made on FB.
-Our fear usually derives from ignorance, we only have to go find out for ourselves and see how things really are.
-I am very glad that I went to Russia and saw for myself what a great country it is, and how much it has to offer!
+This proves exactly what I was trying to explain on a post that I recently made on FB- Our fear usually derives from ignorance.
+We only have to go find out for ourselves and see how things really are.
+Don’t form an opinion just based on what you read or see on the web, go out and see for yourself!
+I am very glad that I went to Russia and experienced what a great country it truly is, and how much it has to offer.

 I took a twelve-hour bus from Ulaanbaatar, Mongolia to Ulan-Ude, Russia (just on the border); which was faster and cheaper than taking the train.
 I wanted to see if I could get into the country with my Colombian passport before I bought a ticket for the long Trans-Siberian train journey.
 I was a bit nervous about using two passports at a land-border crossing.
 I wasn’t sure how that would go, specially a US passport in Russia if they asked to see it, because US citizens are required to get visas prior to coming to Russia.
 The border control took about one hour, both emigration from Mongolia and immigration into Russia.
 I had to switch my passports depending on who was asking for it.
 After exiting Mongolia and getting to the Russia border line, an agent entered the bus and asked to see passports again so I gave her the Colombian passport thinking that she was from Russia already.
 She was about to open it when I saw “Mongolia” printed on her jacket so I immediately grabbed my passport back.
 She of course gave me a not so pleasant look but accepted the change.
 Oops!